ruiqi7/repentance-part-2/README.md

 ###### _WindSpeed
 Strength of the wind which affects the properties for _HeightFactor, _Waveamp and_Wavespeed, Set in the editor with the material
 ###### _Ka
 Ka is the ambient reflection constant.
-This constant is set in the material of the object and determines the strength of ambient reflection for Phong Shading.
+This constant is set in the material of the object and determines the strength of ambient reflection for Phong Shading

 ###### _Kd
 Kd is the diffuse reflection constant.
 This constant is set in the material of the object and determines the strength of diffuse reflection for Phong Shading.
-Specifically, NPCBody, Face, Body, Wood, Material and Letter.
 ###### _Ks
 Ks is the specular reflection constant.
 This constant is set in the material of the object and determines the strength of specular reflection for Phong Shading.
-Specifically, NPCBody, Face, Body, Wood, Material and Letter.
 ###### _fAtt
 fAtt is the shininess of the object.
 This constant is set in the material of the object and determines the shininess of the object for Phong Shading.
-Specifically, NPCBody, Face, Body, Wood, Material and Letter.
 ###### _specN
 specN in the specular power of the object.
 This constant is set in the material of the object and determines the specular power of the object for Phong Shading.
-Specifically, NPCBody, Face, Body, Wood, Material and Letter.

 ##### Rendering Pipeline
 <p align="center">